 Pushkin lost the duel after he was shot through the abdomen and Alexander Pushkin died in early February of that same year.

 Today Pushkin stands as a symbol of Russia’s identity with his contributions to Russian literature continuing to be recognised.
-Due to his African Ancestry, Alexander Pushkin’s legacy should also be considered as part of that of the Black diaspora and proof of the African presence in Europe.
+Due to Pushkin’s Black African Ancestry, Alexander Pushkin’s legacy should also be considered as part of that of the Black diaspora and proof of the early African presence in Europe.